-Paying the TRACC Plus fee reserves the property for you (subject to satisfactory references and tenancy agreement), and takes it off the market.
+Paying the application fee reserves the property for you (subject to satisfactory references and tenancy agreement), and takes it off the market.

 The fee is per property, not per person, is non-refundable and is 25% of the monthly rent with a minimum of £250 and a maximum of £550 + VAT.
 So, including VAT this would be a minimum of £300 and a maximum of £660.

-Please note that while we accept most debit and credit cards, we do not accept cash.
+Please note that we only accept UK debit cards, we do not accept cash.

-Before moving into a property, reference checks are carried out for all prospective tenants.
+Before moving into a property, reference checks are carried out by a third party referencing company for all prospective tenants.
 Each case is treated on an individual basis, and in all cases references are subject to landlord approval.

 Self employed: If you are self employed for less than 1 year, you will need a guarantor or will be required to pay for the tenancy in advance.
 For more than 1 year you'll need either an accountant to confirm your income or complete an SA302 (self assessment) form.